The Housing Independence Through Employment Program

 - Paid or unpaid volunteering or internships meeting full-time hours

 - Any combination of the above

-Persons interested in participating in the HITE Program must complete and submit the HITE Application with all supporting documentation.
-Selected applicants will be invited to meet with an HCS case manager to further evaluate their appropriateness for the HITE Program.
-There are a limited number of openings for the program and the application period will be closed once the program is filled.
+Please complete and submit the HITE Application with all supporting documentation.
+Select applicants will be invited to meet with an HCS case manager to further evaluate appropriateness for HITE.
+There are a limited number of openings and the application period will be closed once the program is filled.
 HITE will not maintain a waiting list.

-For more information regarding the HITE Program, please contact Housing Counseling Services at (202) 667-2681.
+For more information regarding the HITE Program, please contact Jordan Kemmer at (202) 667-7568